teqnomaze/html-theme-boilerplate/README.md

 # HTML Starter Template
-A starter template for bootstrap with minimal files.
+A starter HTML template for bootstrap with minimal files.

 ### Requirements
 Following are the required dependencies: